dhruvmistry2000/Backup-Script/Readme.md

 11) Now if the machine has a web-browser then press "y" and login into the account we want to save our remote backups.If not then it will give a command you will need to execute on a machine that has a web-browser and paste the command and then login into the account.Now in the command line you will get a key which you need to paste into the  config_token.
 12) Now if you want to configure this as a shared drive then press "y".
 I don't want to so i will press "n" and press "enter".
 13) Now it will ask if we want to keep the configred file, press "y" and then "enter" and then if you want to configure more remote drive then follow the steps again if not then press "q" and "enter".
-14) To check if the confiuration is saved or not use the following command.
+14) To check if the configuration is saved or not use the following command.
 ```bash
 rclone config show
 ```